-Children with simple febrile seizures may have the same risk of developing epilepsy by the age of seven years as others in the general population (1 %).
-The risk increases in children who have had multiple simple febrile seizures at the age of 12 months and younger, with a positive family history.
-The risk involved in these children increases to 2.4 % for the development of generalised afebrile seizures by the age of 25 years.
-There may be a possibility that genetic susceptibility to febrile seizures may eventually lead to epilepsy later in life.
-The increased risk has not been related to structural brain damage, but rather to the genetic predisposition.
+Children with simple febrile seizures may have the same risk of developing epilepsy by the age of seven years as others in the general population (1%).6 The risk increases in children who have had multiple simple febrile seizures at the age of 12 months and younger, with a positive family history.
+The risk involved in these children increases to 2.4% for the development of generalised afebrile seizures by the age of 25 years.6 There may be a possibility that genetic susceptibility to febrile seizures may eventually lead to epilepsy later in life.
+The increased risk has not been related to structural brain damage, but rather to the genetic predisposition.^{2,6}

-An infectious origin may also be a predominant cause of febrile seizures.
-Viral illnesses have been identified in 2.6 % of cases as the cause of fever leading to a febrile seizure.
-Human herpesvirus (HHV)-6 is one of the viruses mostly associated with first-time cases of febrile seizures in children up to two years of age.
-Other causes include influenza A virus and respiratory syncytial (RS) virus (usually during early spring and winter in annual epidemics).
-Viral infections may be complicated by secondary bacterial infections.
-However, they are found to be lower in febrile children suffering from influenza A or respiratory syncytial virus infections.
-To reduce the use of unnecessary antibiotics, children presenting with pyrexia should preferably be tested for virus infections.

-Mechanisms through which viruses have been postulated to

-cause febrile seizures include:3
+An infectious origin may also be a predominant cause of febrile seizures.6 Viral illnesses have been identified in 2.6% of cases as the cause of fever leading to a febrile seizure.3 Human herpesvirus (HHV)-6 is one of the viruses mostly associated with first-time cases of febrile seizures in children up to two years of age.3 Other causes include influenza A virus and respiratory syncytial (RS) virus (usually during early spring and winter in annual epidemics).3 Viral infections may be complicated by secondary bacterial infections.
+However, they are found to be lower in febrile children suffering from influenza A or RS virus infections.^{2,3} To reduce the use of unnecessary antibiotics, children presenting with pyrexia should preferably be tested for virus infections.^{2,3} Mechanisms through which viruses have been postulated to cause febrile seizures include:3

-- Fever - A degree of fever to such an extent that exceeds the individual's threshold for convulsions - An abnormal immune response to an infection and the presence of elevated cytokine levels.
+- fever, - a degree of fever to such an extent that exceeds the individual's threshold for convulsions, and - an abnormal immune response to an infection and the presence of elevated cytokine levels.

-Compared to viral infections, bacteraemia is a less frequent cause of febrile seizures.
-However, Streptococcus pneumoniae has been implicated as a basis of simple febrile seizures by causing bacterial meningitis.
-Meningitis should be ruled out in a child presenting with pyrexia.
-However, it is very unusual for a child with meningitis to present with only one seizure.
-Other discriminate factors should also be taken into consideration, e.g. the presence of one or more of the major signs of meningitis, such as petechia, nuchal rigidity, etc. Febrile seizures associated with shigellosis has not been related to the toxin of Shigella dysenteriae, but rather with the degree of fever and the level of dehydration associated with the accompanying loss of water and electrolytes.
+Compared to viral infections, bacteraemia is a less frequent cause of febrile seizures.^{2,3} However, Streptococcus pneumoniae has been implicated as a basis of simple febrile seizures by causing bacterial meningitis.^{2,3,15} Meningitis should be ruled out in a child presenting with pyrexia.
+However, it is very unusual for a child with meningitis to present with only one seizure.^{2,3,15} Other discriminate factors should also be taken into consideration, e.g. the presence of one or more of the major signs of meningitis, such as petechia, nuchal rigidity, etc.^{2,3,15} Febrile seizures associated with shigellosis has not been related to the toxin of Shigella dysenteriae, but rather with the degree of fever and the level of dehydration associated with the accompanying loss of water and electrolytes.3

-The use of alcohol and cigarette smoking during the prenatal period, have been associated with an increased risk of developing febrile seizures in some studies.
-16-18 In a Cohort study conducted, prenatal exposure to low-to-moderate levels of alcohol and coffee had no impact on the risk for developing febrile seizures.
-However, modest smoking as a risk factor could not be ruled out completely.
+The use of alcohol and cigarette smoking during the prenatal period have been associated with an increased risk of developing febrile seizures in some studies.16-18 In a Cohort study conducted,19 prenatal exposure to low-to-moderate levels of alcohol and coffee had no impact on the risk for developing febrile seizures.
+However, modest smoking as a risk factor could not be ruled out completely.19